-Choose fairly firm fruit.
+Choose fairly firm fruit that is unblemished.
 Handle gently as pears can bruise easily even when not fully ripe.
+Pears that have spent a short time in cool storage will ripen quickly.

 Firm unripe fruit can be kept at room temperature where it will change from hard green with little flavour, to ripe yellow, which will be full of juice and flavour.
-Pears will deteriorate quickly once fully ripe.
+When full ripeness is achieved rapid deterioration takes place so keep in refrigerator for a very short time only.

-Eat fresh, poached, cooked in pies, tarts, crumbles and cakes or roasted with lamb or pork.
-Add sliced fresh pear to salads and platters.
+Eat fresh, salads, sliced on platters, poached, pies, tarts, crumbles, cakes and muffins, accompaniment to roast lamb or pork.

-If slicing fruit that won't be eaten straight away, brush cut surfaces with citrus juice to prevent discolouration.
+If peeling and slicing fruit that is not to be eaten straight away, brush cut surfaces with citrus juice to prevent discolouration.

-- Add chopped pear to baby spinach, toss with melon cubes, mint, spring onions and a dash of vinaigrette to make a refreshing salad. - Poach peeled whole pears in dark grape juice.
+- ▲ Add chopped pear to baby spinach, toss with melon cubes, mint, spring onions and a dash of vinaigrette to make a refreshing salad. - Poach peeled whole pears in dark grape juice.
 Cool and serve with low-fat natural yoghurt.